foohyfooh/MMBNLC-Text-Fixes/readme.md

 ```

 ## Running
 Run `python scripts/extract_text.py` to get the text from the data.
-This will generate the TPL files which will be edit in the [tpl](tpl) directory. <br>
+This will generate the msg files in the[extracted](extracted) folder and TPL files which will be editted in the [tpl](tpl) folder. <br>
-*Note: This step shouldn't be necessary since the currently edited TPL files are included in this repo but this is documented in case the files need to be regenerated.*
+*Note: This will not overwrite the existing tpl files.
+Delete the whole folder if you wish to obtain the original files.*

 Run `python scripts/pack_text.py` to build the map and mpak files to be put back into the game.